Somaya-Ishiba/terraform-project/README.md

 - **EC2 Provisioning**:
   - NGINX on proxy servers (via `remote-exec`)
   - Apache (`httpd`) on backend servers
-  - local provisioning to print the ips in a file.txt
+  - local provisioning to print the ips in a file.txt (created in the output.tf file)
 - **State Management**:
   - Remote state stored in **S3**
   - Locking with **DynamoDB**